paritytech/polkadot-sdk/polkadot/roadmap/implementers-guide/src/node/utility/pvf-host-and-workers.md

 We currently know of the following specific cases that will lead to a retried execution request:

-1. **OOM:** The host might have been temporarily low on memory due to other processes running on the same machine. **NOTE:** This case will lead to voting against the candidate (and possibly a dispute) if the retry is still not successful.
+1. **OOM:** We have memory limits to try to prevent attackers from exhausting host memory.
+If the memory limit is hit, we kill the job process and retry the job.
+Alternatively, the host might have been temporarily low on memory due to other processes running on the same machine. **NOTE:** This case will lead to voting against the candidate (and possibly a dispute) if the retry is still not successful.
+2. **Syscall violations:** If the job attempts a system call that is blocked by the sandbox's security policy, the job process is immediately killed and we retry. **NOTE:** In the future, if we have a proper way to detect that the job died due to a security violation, it might make sense not to retry in this case.
-2. **Artifact missing:** The prepared artifact might have been deleted due to operator error or some bug in the system.
+3. **Artifact missing:** The prepared artifact might have been deleted due to operator error or some bug in the system.
-3. **Panic:** The worker thread panicked for some indeterminate reason, which may or may not be independent of the candidate or PVF.
+4. **Panic:** The worker thread panicked for some indeterminate reason, which may or may not be independent of the candidate or PVF.

 ### Preparation timeouts